dugancathal/video_conference/tutorial/part3.md

 #### A quick aside about `PeerConnection`

 The PeerConnection object is an interesting one - one _could_ leave it completely out of this architecture and be perfectly okay.
+I'm wrapping
-I'm wrapping `RTCPeerConnection` for two very important reasons:
+`RTCPeerConnection` for two very important reasons:

 1. I prefer dealing with promises over dealing with callbacks, and all of the `RTCPeerConnection` API is written in callbacks.
 Promises are easier to test in my opinion and they make for cleaner code.
-2. I prefer mocking my own "library" in my `PeerConnection` tests.
-This means testing what I've built and not what WebRTC has mandated.
+2. I prefer mocking my own "library" in my PeerConnector tests and keeping the logic in those tests concerned with APIs that I've built and not what WebRTC has mandated.

 ### The Message Objects